 Our goal: Build the next generation of confident, creative problem-solvers by expanding access to engaging and challenging STEM learning experiences.

 Both in- and out-of-school settings provide unique opportunities for sparking and maintaining students’ interest in STEM.
-But, elementary and middle school students only spend, on average, 18 and 27 minutes per day in the classroom focused on science, and even fewer students have access to afterschool or summer learning programs that provide hands-on STEM learning opportunities.
+But, elementary and middle school students only spend, on average, less than 30 minutes per day in the classroom focused on science, and even fewer students have access to afterschool or summer learning programs that provide hands-on STEM learning opportunities.

 Our Inspired Minds portfolio supports direct impact and ecosystem organizations that expand access to engaging and challenging STEM experiences, with the goal of inspiring students through joyful and rigorous learning.
 These experiences, which can occur both in- and out-of-school, help to improve students’ science and math achievement, increase social-emotional skills, and foster positive, confident STEM attitudes that last into adulthood.